sanskrit/learnsanskrit.org/content/guide/devanagari/how-devanagari-works.md

 {aside

-{h Devanagari for Hindi speakers}
+{h Devanagari for Sanskrit}

+(This note is for those who can read another language in Devanagari.)

 In Sanskrit, {d ka} is always pronounced as {s ka}, {strong never} as {s k}.
 Likewise for all consonant sounds.
 So, words like {d rAma}, {d arjuna}, and {d yoga} are pronounced as {s rAma}, {s arjuna}, and {s yoga}, {strong never} as {s rAm} or {s arjun} or {s yog}.

-Sanskrit uses many consonant clusters that don't often appear in Hindi.
+Sanskrit uses many consonant clusters that don't often appear in Hindi or other modern Indian languages.
 So even if you are comfortable reading Devanagari already, please see our lesson on consonant clusters.

 }